marco-trovato/web-knock/README.md

 ## Installation

-No installation is required, just download the scripts on any location and you're ready to go.
+No installation is required: just upload the included "index.php" on a web hosting, edit "web-portknock.sh" to include the URL where you uploaded "index.php" and add it to cron; and you're ready to go.

 ### Requirements